akmatoff/akmatoff.github.io/content/posts/How I Added My Language to Monkeytype and Left A Small Mark.md

 tags:
   - personal
   - open-source
-  - speed-typing
+  - speed typing
-  - dev
+  - development
 ---

 Do you spend a lot of time improving your speed typing?
 Here is how I added a mark on my favorite typing platform.

 I'm a big fan of typing on my keyboard which led me to discover [monkeytype](https://monkeytype.com) which is my favorite speed typing test platform.

 I used to learn touch typing on [keybr](https://keybr.com) and [10fastfingers](https://10fastfingers.com).
 After mastering that skill on these platforms, I discovered Monkeytype, where I could make my little contribution.

 After spending a lot of time on that website, I realized I could contribute by adding my language.
 I quickly tried to figure out how I could contribute to this project by checking their documentations on their github repository.

 ## Have you ever thought about adding your language which might not exist to Monkeytype ?
 Here is how.

 Adding a new language is very simple - you just add a `JSON` file with a specific structure named as your language and include it in the `_list.json` file.